rauxiliar/telephonyEventSync/README.md

 <!-- GO CONTACT EVENTS -->
 ```

-### 2. Redis Local
+### 3. Redis Local

 In this mode, FreeSWITCH writes events to a local Redis instance, which are then read by the service using Redis Streams.
+This mode is ideal for high-throughput scenarios where event ordering is critical.

 ```mermaid
 sequenceDiagram